Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 Above you can see some of the incredible List Building School experts I featured on the summit.

-Step 2: Start At The Bottom
+Step 2: Start at the bottom

 When you start reaching out to people, go for the low hanging fruit first.